BONUS: Don't want to read? Watch our webinar here: https://blog.nicejob.co/webinars/how-to-turn-your-website-into-an-unstoppable-sales-machine

 When you launch your website, you’ll monitor your conversion rate based on device.
 The higher (and closer) you can keep your conversion rate, the more consistent your website experience is.

-Put yourself in the shoes of our customer — but this time, you’re on the go.
+For this step, bring up your website on your mobile phone and put yourself in the shoes of our customer—but this time, you’re on the go.
 You’re even shorter on time.

 If your website doesn’t provide a great mobile experience, implement the above tips on your website.